-The CEDC provides transactional legal assistance to nonprofits and community-based organizations, and social and creative enterprises in Detroit and throughout southeastern Michigan.
+The CEDC provides transactional legal assistance to nonprofits and community-based organizations, social enterprises, and neighborhood-based entrepreneurs and small businesses in Detroit and throughout southeastern Michigan.
 Students engage in the supervised practice of law in a professional setting.
 The CEDC's goals are to provide first-rate legal services to enable our clients to transform their vision into reality, enhance the community, and contribute to the economic vitality of the region, while providing our students the opportunity to enhance their professional capabilities by doing actual "lawyering."

 The clinic can also satisfy the Capstone requirement for JD/MUP dual-degree students.
 Please contact the Urban Planning Program for additional information.

 You will assume primary responsibility for all matters affecting your clients under close faculty supervision.
 You will prepare for your client work through an intensive seminar and weekly supervision meetings.
 The course has three principal components:

 You will be responsible for interviewing and counseling clients; planning your matters; drafting legal documents, memos and correspondence; and managing relationships with your clients and others.
 You will identify the legal issues, research them, consider different alternatives, negotiate agreements, and implement client decisions.
 Each student team will normally work on several client matters throughout the semester.
 We try to accommodate, where possible, your particular areas of interest or expertise, but are bound to represent clients that have retained the clinic and feel a responsibility to consider the needs of clients that have requested our assistance.
 Students will learn various substantive areas of law.
 Students interact with client CEOs, business owners, and board members.
 At times, clinic students provide community education workshops on substantive law issues pertinent to the clinic's practice areas.